simple-icons/simple-icons/CONTRIBUTING.md

 * icon - Issues for adding or updating an icon.
 * docs - Issues for improving or updating documentation.
-* meta - Issues regarding the project itself or our GitHub repository.
 * good first issue - Issues we believe are simple and a good first stab at contributing to the project.
 * help wanted - Issues we would like help from the community to resolve.
 * awaiting reply - Issues awaiting reply from an individual (issue author or 3rd party) before it may be addressed.